-- The City's Architectural Historian completes an initial evaluation for structures 50 years or older that have not yet been assessed for historical significance.
+- The City's Architectural Historian completes an initial evaluation for structures 50 years or older that have not yet been assessed for historic significance either upon a project submittal or upon request by owner in early planning phases of a project.
 If the resource is deemed eligible, it will be added to the historic resources inventory, and the project will be sent to the Historic Landmarks Commission for design review. - The City's Architectural Historian also decides if a Historic Resource Report from a qualified consultant is required and informs the applicant of the report's requirements.
-Projects with a complex history of alterations, plans to remove character-defining features, or to demolish a historic resource typically require a qualified consultant evaluation.
+Properties with a complex history of alterations, or a project that plans to remove character-defining features, or to demolish a potentially eligible historic resource typically require a qualified consultant evaluation.